chemkg/chemrof/README.md

  - [ShEx](src/schema/chemont.shex)
  - [Python dataclasses](src/schema/chemont_datamodel.py)

+With care, you also see:

+ - [OWL](src/schema/chemont.owl) -- note this should be read as a meta-ontology by OBO people

 ## TODO

+ - map slots to wikidata properties
  - Python code to saturate metaclass instances based on chemical database (e.g. Wikidata)
  - align with chebi
+ - Add logical rules
  - Compilation down from biolinkml yaml to DOSDP or ROBOT - or custom OWLGen, e.g. using [funowl](https://github.com/hsolbrig/funowl)